giacomomaggiore/leverage-ib-api/README.md

 It is unbiased, but noisy when the number of assets is large relative to the available history.
 Optimization can amplify that noise into unstable or concentrated weights.

+The implementation starts from daily simple returns and annualizes every covariance estimator:

+$$
+\hat\Sigma_{ann}=252\hat\Sigma_{daily}
+$$

+For portfolio weights $w$, the optimizer sees portfolio variance $w^\top\hat\Sigma_{ann}w$.
+Small errors in correlations can therefore change the allocation materially, especially when several assets have similar expected returns or volatility.
+The 10%-40% weight bounds limit this estimation-error amplification; they do not remove it.

 **Ledoit-Wolf shrinkage** blends $S$ with a scaled identity target:

 $$\hat\Sigma=(1-\alpha)S+\alpha F, \qquad F=\frac{\operatorname{tr}(S)}{N}I_N$$

 The analytically selected $\alpha^*\in[0,1]$ minimizes expected squared estimation error $\mathbb{E}\lVert\hat\Sigma-\Sigma\rVert_F^2$.
 Larger $\alpha$ reduces estimation noise but pulls variances and correlations toward a common structure, sometimes producing equal-weight-like allocations.

-**OAS** uses the same shrinkage target with an intensity derived under a Gaussian assumption.
+**OAS** uses the same target with an intensity derived under a Gaussian assumption.
 It often shrinks slightly less than Ledoit-Wolf.
+OAS is the current default in both the notebook and command-line configuration; an optional positive diagonal jitter is then added to make numerical optimization more stable.

 **EWMA** emphasizes recent observations: